-This course begins Monday, Oct.
-2d, 1893, and ends Thursday, June 7th, 1894.
+This course begins Monday, September 30th, 1895, and ends Thursday, June 4th, 1896.

-It includes talks and discussions on the practical carrying out of Froebel's method as laid down in his "Mutter und Kose Lieder," alternating with lectures on the same; advanced Gift and Occupation work; lectures on the Philosophy of Art; lectures on Drawing and its application to the development of the child's perception of the beautiful; lessons in Science, which train the students to accurate observation of natural objects, and thus lead them to a comprehension of the laws which govern the growth of the physical world; lessons on Program Work, followed by discussions pertaining to the difficulties which arise in the daily work in the Kindergarten; lectures on the Physical Basis of the Child's Psychical Nature; advanced lectures on Educational Psychology; advanced lessons in Music, advanced lessons in Delsarte.
+It includes talks and discussions on the practical carrying out of Froebel's method as laid down in his "Mutter und Kose Lieder," alternating with lectures on the same; advanced Gift and Occupation work; lectures on the Philosophy of Art; lectures on Drawing and its application to the development of the child's perception of the beautiful; lessons in Science, which train the students to accurate observation of natural objects, and thus lead them to a comprehension of the laws which govern the growth of the physical world; lessons on Program Work, followed by discussions pertaining to the difficulties which arise in the daily work in the Kindergarten; lectures on the Physical Basis of the Child's Psychical Nature; advanced lectures on Educational Psychology; the "Education of Man," advanced lessons in Music, advanced lessons in Delsarte.